google/ksp/docs/quickstart.md

     in the sample project.
     * `src/main/kotlin/BuilderProcessor.kt`
     * `src/main/kotlin/TestProcessor.kt`
-  * After writing your own processor, register your processor to the package by including the fully-qualified name of that processor in `resources/META-INF/services/com.google.devtools.ksp.processing.SymbolProcessor`.
+  * After writing your own processor, register your processor provider to the package by including its fully-qualified name in `resources/META-INF/services/com.google.devtools.ksp.processing.SymbolProcessorProvider`.

 ## Use your own processor in a project